 The Mount Stewart Hotel is at the top of the cliff at the far end of the seafront and offers a full range of meals in its bar and restaurant.

 The Port Pantry is a cafe in Portpatrick Main Street.
-As well as providing lunches and snacks evening meals are available at weekends.
-Booking essential.
+Provides delicious light lunches and snacks, tea, coffee & cakes!
 Wines and beers available.

 The Galloway is a recently opened bar and cafe above Portpatrick adjacent to Galloway Point Holiday Park.

 Knockinaam Lodge Hotel has a stunning location beside a private beach about two miles south of Portpatrick although it is a little further by car!
 Fine dining is on offer including a taster menu.
 If you would like to dine at Knockinaam as a special treat when you are staying with us at Rickwood, we will be happy to take you there and collect you afterwards.
 Alternatively, there is a taxi service operating from Portpatrick.